mazylol/twelvedata-cpp/README.md

 # Twelvedata-CPP

 This library handles requests to Twelvedata.
-It is a bring your own http library situation.
+You have to bring your own library.
+This is just a deserializer.

 Example using [cpr](https://github.com/libcpr/cpr):
 ```cpp